FootFingers/Puca/README.md

 <Insert image of pins placed into PCB>

 We will then solder these in place.
-It is recommended to use a small piece of masking tape to hole the pins in place during this process to ensure it is kept flat.
+It is recommended to use a small piece of masking tape to hold the pins in place during this process to ensure it is kept flat.

 ![](images/pinTape.PNG)